FarronF/limerick-council-meetings/meetings/2018/11/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th October 2018.md

 Notice of Motions on the Agenda.
 The Meetings Administrator stated that the relevant officials

-will be invited to attend.---
+will be invited to attend.
+---
 8

 **16.**